US stocks dip from records ahead of Fed decision on rates - WTMJ

 A peaceful tapering of bond purchases could allow prices to remain high across markets, even amid criticism that they’ve grown too expensive, unlike the pain that would result from a quick shutoff of Fed support.

-There are some limited signs that inflation may be cooling in some parts of the economy.
+There are limited signs that inflation may be cooling in some parts of the economy.
 Lumber and copper prices have dropped from their highs a few weeks ago.
-Copper sank another 4.3% Wednesday, and miner Freeport-McMoRan’s stock fell 4.6%.
+Copper sank another 4.3% Wednesday, and miner Freeport-McMoRan’s stock fell 4.8%.

 Other reports on the economy Tuesday painted a mixed picture.
 Retail sales fell 1.3% in May from April, slamming into reverse after a 0.9% gain the prior month, for a much steeper drop than economists expected.